A density bound for triangle-free $4$-critical graphs: Discharging

 We are now equipped to prove Theorem \ref{maintheorem}.

 \begin{proof}[Proof of Theorem \ref{maintheorem}]Suppose not.
 Let $G$ be a vertex-minimum counterexample.
-It follows from Claims \ref{isolated} through \ref{p3} that $KY(G) \leq 0$.
+By Lemma \ref{ind-p4}, no component of $D_{3}(G)$ contains an induced path of length 4.
+By Lemma \ref{acyclic}, $D_3(G)$ is acyclic; and by Corollary \ref{nomorethansix}, every component of $D_3(G)$ has at most six vertices.
+Since every vertex in $D_{3}(G)$ has degree $3$, it follows that every component of $D_{3}(G)$ falls into one of the claims from Claims \ref{isolated} through \ref{p3}.
+Therefore it follows that that $\textnormal{KY}(G) \leq 0$.
 Moreover, by Lemma \ref{bigcomp}, $D_3(G)$ contains a component with at least three vertices.
 We break into cases depending on the structure of the components in $D_3(G)$. \\

-\textbf{Case 1: $D_3(G)$ contains a component $C$ with $v(C) \geq 3$ such that $C$ is any of the graphs described in Claims \ref{Y} through \ref{p3}}. \\ In this case, $C$ contains a path $P$ of length two ending with a non-leaf vertex, $v$.
+\textbf{Case 1: $D_3(G)$ contains a component $C$ with $v(C) \geq 3$ such that $C$ is any of the graphs described in Claims \ref{p3} through \ref{>-<}.} \\ In this case, $C$ contains a path $P$ of length two ending with a non-leaf vertex, $v$.
 Thus, by applying Lemma \ref{identificationlemma} to $P$ with $v$ playing the role of $x$, we get that either $x$ is contained in a triangle with its neighbours not on $P$, or that $x$ is the end of an $M$-gadget, $H$.
-By Lemma \ref{triangledegrees}, $x$ is not contained in a triangle with another vertex in $C$, and so it follows that $x$ is the end of an $M$ gadget, $H$.
-But $T^3(H) = 2$, and so $T^3(G) \geq 2.$ It follows that $p(G) \leq KY(G) -2 \leq -2$, and so $G$ is not a counterexample. \\ 4mm
+By Corollary \ref{triangledegrees} and Lemma \ref{acyclic}, $x$ is not contained in a triangle with another vertex in $C$, and so it follows that $x$ is the end of an $M$-gadget, $H$.
+But $T^3(H) = 2$, and so $T^3(G) \geq 2.$ It follows that $p(G) \leq \textnormal{KY}(G) -2 \leq -2$, and so $G$ is not a counterexample. \\ 4mm